-Castle (Steen) - this oldest building in Antwerp, lies on the shores of Scheldt, near the former peninsula named De Werf (shipyard).
-The castle stands on the site of fortifications dating from the ninth century, which were the beginning of the rest of the city.
-Of course, over the centuries Steen has been rebuilt many times.
+The oldest building in Antwerp, it lies on the banks of the Scheldt, near the former peninsula called De Werf (shipyard).
+The castle stands on the site of a fortification dating back to the 9th century that was the beginning of the rest of the city.
+Of course, Steen has been rebuilt many times over the centuries.
 The only thing that has survived to our times is the entrance gate and the front part.

-It is easy to notice the difference in colors between the medieval gray stone and the 16th-century sandstone, which is the result of repeated rebuilding of the stronghold.
-Going towards the castle, one passes a giant statue called the Lange Wapper.
-This is an extraordinary folk hero, as the legend calls of a semi-deceiver, a semi-peeper, who, despite his sympathy for children, was using his height to looking into other people's bedrooms.
+It is easy to see the difference in colors between the medieval gray stone and the 16th-century sandstone, which is the result of repeatedly rebuilding the stronghold.
+As you walk towards the castle, you pass a huge statue of a giant called Lange Wapper.
+He is an extraordinary folk hero, according to the legend, half-cheater, half-voyeur, who, despite his sympathy for children, used his height to look into other people's bedrooms.

 Address: